Lab 3 - JavaScript Basics

 Hint: To do this, you will need to both call the function and pass through the city property of cityData.

-5. Exploring Array Properties
+5. Part 4 - Exploring Array Properties

 Now explore the properties of cityData.
 In your code on line 9, you print cityData to the console and see that there are three properties.
 The second property is called coordinates and is an array.